Summer 2024 Dates: June 1-2, June 15-16, July 12-14, August 2-4, August 23-25

 Household Income Chart to Determine Your Tier

-If cost is a barrier, we have one Work-Study position available for each class.
+A $250 deposit is required to hold your place in the course.
+If cost is a barrier, we have a Work-Study position available for each class.
 Please contact us to learn more about this option.

 In recognition of historical injustices that have resulted in differences in wealth accumulation over several generations, we are committed to creating additional ways to afford our educational programs for audiences who have experienced some of these dynamics.
 While this isn’t the whole answer, it is one of the steps that we are able to take at this time.